GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 =====================

-Additionally, and crucial to the package, AstroData offers a ``tags`` property, that under the hood calculates the textual tags that describe the object represented by an instance, and returns a set of strings.
+Additionally, and crucial to the package, AstroData offers a ``tags`` property, that under the hood calculates textual tags that describe the object represented by an instance, and returns a set of strings.
 Returning a set (as opposed to a list, or other similar structure) is intentional, because it is fast to compare sets, eg. testing for membership; or calculating intersection,